inter-action/blog/others/typescript/typescript.md

 * tedious & rigid
 * have compile time
 * you may get bunch of problem related to types realm
+* strong type language tend to complicated your code, (since you got advanced tool to abstract things)
 * all come down to learning curve...

 in spite of all these...,